Deciding to Sell Your Home: Now or Wait?

 Yvonne van Wyk

 You've been going back and forth for months.
 The question isn't whether to sell, it's whether to sell now.
 A neighbour moved on and got a good price.
 Your bond feels heavier than it did two years ago.
 The market keeps shifting, and every week you wait feels like either a smart move or a costly mistake.
-There's no single right answer, but there is a way to work through the decision clearly.

 Key takeaways